 The respondent is a 27-year-old man from Iraq.
-He has experienced three pushbacks with the most recent being on the 24th of August 2021.
+He has experienced three pushbacks, this report details his most recent.

-On Tuesday 24th of August, together with a group of 37 people from Iraq, Palestine, and Somalia, the respondent traveled on a small plastic boat from Kuşadası, Turkey, towards Samos Island, Greece.
+On Tuesday, August 24th, the respondent explained that he, together with a group of 37 people from Iraq, Palestine, and Somalia, travelled on a small plastic boat from Kuşadası, Turkey, towards Samos Island, Greece.
 The majority of the people on the boat were women, five of whom were pregnant.
-The group also included seven minors and four small children, the youngest of whom was one year old.
-The oldest person on the boat was around 45 years old.
+The group also included seven minors and four small children, the youngest of whom was one year old with the oldest person on board reported to be approximately 45 years old.

-The boat left around 3:00 am.
-After 2,5 hours in the boat, around 5:30 am and 3 kilometers from Samos Island, the group was apprehended by a bigger boat.
-It was a medium-sized boat in gray and white colors, with no signs, just numbers.
-They were apprehended by seven officers, all men, dressed in dark blue uniforms bearing the flag of the European Union – a blue flag with stars in it.
+According to the respondent, the boat departed at approximately 3 AM.
+After an estimated two and a half hours in the boat, at roughly 5.30 AM and three kilometres from Samos Island, the group was apprehended by a bigger boat.
+The vessel was described as a medium-sized grey and white boat with no signs, just numbers.
+They were reportedly apprehended by seven officers, all men, described as wearing dark blue uniforms bearing the flag of the European Union (the respondent noted a blue flag with stars on it).
 All of them wore black balaclavas covering their heads.
-Some of the officers spoke English and some of them spoke Greek plus other languages that the respondent could not understand.
+Some of the officers reportedly spoke English and some of them spoke Greek plus other languages that the respondent could not understand.

-The officers took the motor that was connected to the plastic boat and threw it into the water.
-They then attached a cable to their boat so they could tow them to the other boat.
-Following this, all 37 people were ordered to board the officer’s boat.
-The officers were talking to them in insulting and abusive ways, continuously using the Greek word ‘malaka’ towards them.
+According to the respondent, the officers took the motor that was connected to the plastic boat and threw it into the water and then attached a cable to their vessel so they could tow the plastic boat.
+Following this, all 37 people were ordered to board the officer’s vessel.
+The officers were reportedly speaking to them in an insulting and abusive manner, continuously using the Greek word ‘malaka’ (meaning asshole) towards them.
 “They insulted our mothers, our families and used no good words against us”.

-No fingerprints or individual pictures were taken at any time.
-The only information collected was one picture of the 37 people.
-The respondent personally expressed his intention to apply for asylum in Greece, but was only met with insulting and screaming words by the officers.
+No fingerprints or pictures of the individuals were taken at any time but there was reportedly one picture of the entire group of 37 taken.
+The respondent said he personally expressed his intention to apply for asylum in Greece but was met only with insults and screams by the officers.
 “Every time we tried to talk to them, they insulted us and screamed at us”.

-Shortly after boarding the boat, the men were forcibly undressed and their money was taken away from them.
+According to the respondent, shortly after boarding the boat, the men were forcibly undressed and their money was confiscated.
 Naked, one by one, they were searched by the officers while being verbally insulted and violently beaten.
-The officers were also harassing women and touching their bodies.
-They did not force the women to undress but ordered them to stand up and then [the officers] touched their bodies.
-The respondent explained that some of the women were screaming while their bodies were touched and that the officers would beat them and tell them to stop screaming.
+The officers were reportedly also harassing women and touching their bodies.
+They did not force the women to undress but reportedly ordered them to stand up and then [the officers] reportedly touched their bodies.
+The respondent recalled that some of the women were screaming while their bodies were touched and that the officers would beat them and tell them to stop screaming.

-The officers were using their hands and their legs to hit, beat and kick the people on the boat.
-Almost everyone, apart from the minors, was subject to physical violence – except for one minor boy who also was able to hide his phone between his legs.
+The officers were reportedly using their hands and their legs to hit, beat and kick the people on the boat.
+Almost everyone was subject to physical violence, except for the minors, with one boy reportedly hiding his phone between his legs.

-The group of people were held on the boat for one hour.
-After this, they were given orange-colored life vests.
-The officers also inflated one orange and black life raft and threw it into the sea.
+According to the respondent, the group of people were held on the boat for what felt like one hour.
+After, they were given orange-coloured life vests.
+The officers also reportedly inflated one orange and black life raft and threw it into the sea.
 Several of the people were again violently beaten before they were all forced into the life raft.
 From there, they were pushed back to the Turkish side.